divagueame/mailnotes/README.md

 ## 7 - Render a textarea  for each note and add updateNote on notesApi ##
 Render a component with a textarea for each note, and update the note when focus is changed.
 PATCH request on notesApi /notes/{note_id}.

+## 8 - Create AddNoteForm component and add createNote to notesApi ##
+Add a form to create a new note for the selected email